Forecast error growth: A dynamic-stochastic model: Error growth in the SDE model and in NWP models

 \subsection{Forecasts and reanalysis data}

-We obtain forecasts of 500~hPa geopotential heights from the THORPEX Interactive Grand Global Ensemble (TIGGE)\cite{bougeault_thorpex_2010}.
+We used forecasts of 500~hPa geopotential heights from the TIGGE dataset of ensemble forecasts\cite{bougeault_thorpex_2010}.
 This is a common variable used in predictability studies\cite{benzi_possible_1989}; it corresponds roughly to the mid-level of the atmosphere, since the surface is, on average, at 1~000 hPa.
 Within this dataset, we use the global 50-member ensemble forecasts from the European Centre for Medium-Range Weather Forecasting (ECMWF), initialized daily at 00 UTC on the 1st through the 31st of January 2007.
+In these forecasts, the physics (parameterization) tendencies are stochastically perturbed to capture the uncertainty due to model error\cite{buizza_stochastic_1999}.
 See Fig.~\ref{fig:gh} for an example of the geopotential height field from the ensemble.

 For each initialization time, we have ${50\choose 2} = 1225$ pairs of forecasts.
 For the identical twin experiments below, we compute the mean-squared difference between each pair as a function of lead time.
 Since the data is provided on a latitude--longitude grid, the mean is weighted by the area of each grid cell to account for variations in the distance corresponding to a degree of longitude.
-We aggregate over all the initialization dates, resulting in a total of 37975 error curves.
+We aggregate over all the initialization dates, resulting in a total of 37~975 error curves.

 We also compute the error of each ensemble member with respect to reanalysis, taken to be an estimate of the true atmospheric state.
 We used the ERA5 reanalysis dataset \cite{hersbach_era5_2020}.

 We compute the error of the forecasts, both for the identical twins and with respect to reanalysis, every 12 hours for 10 days of lead time.
 Each error curve thus consists of 21 points.